Amir-Shamsi/tocode/README.md

 # tocode
-a python library to convert string to code
+this is a python library to convert string to code